zcai1/posts-problem/README.md

 A simple program to run post's tag system on (100)^n and check how many steps it takes before the system halts.

+## Dependency Requirements
+You need to install boost 1.74 before compiling.

 ## How to compile
 Note: This program uses some Intel AVX2 intrinsics by default.
 If your computer does not have a Intel CPU which supports AVX2, simply remove all the